App-vNext/Polly/README.md

 =
 [Polly-Samples](https://github.com/App-vNext/Polly-Samples) contains practical examples for using various implementations of Polly.
 Please feel free to contribute to the Polly-Samples repository in order to assist others who are either learning Polly for the first time, or are seeking advanced examples and novel approaches provided by our generous community.

+Instructions for Contributing
+=
+Please check out our [Wiki](https://github.com/App-vNext/Polly/wiki/Git-Workflow) for contributing guidelines.
+We are following the excellent GitHub Flow process, and would like to make sure you have all of the information needed to be a world-class contributor!

 License
 =
 Licensed under the terms of the [New BSD License](http://opensource.org/licenses/BSD-3-Clause)